awsdocs/amazon-ec2-user-guide/doc_source/raid-config.md

           1     202       96        1      active sync   /dev/sdg
    ```

 1. Create a file system on your RAID array, and give that file system a label to use when you mount it later\.
-For example, to create an ext4 file system with the label *MY\_RAID*, execute the following command:
+For example, to create an ext4 file system with the label *MY\_RAID*, run the following command:

    ```
    [ec2-user ~]$ sudo mkfs.ext4 -L MY_RAID /dev/md0